How To Automatically Color Cells In Google Sheets

 How to Automatically Color Cells in Google Sheets

 Google Sheets is a powerful tool for data analysis and visualization.
 One of the most useful features of Google Sheets is the ability to automatically color cells based on certain conditions.
 This feature is known as conditional formatting, and it can help you highlight important data, identify trends, and create visually appealing reports.
-(See Also: How To Lock Text In Google Sheets)
+(See Also: How To Make A Box In Google Sheets)

 Why Use Conditional Formatting?